bagetter/BaGetter/docs/docs/configuration.md

       - Storage__Path=/srv/baget/packages
 ```

-The specified file `./secrets/api-key.txt` contains the clear text key only.
+The specified file `./secrets/api-key.txt` contains the clear text api key only.

+The port mapping will make available the service at `http://localhost:5000`.
+(To make it available using `https` you should use an additional reverse proxy service, like "apache" or "nginx".)

 Instead of targeting the `latest` version you may also refer to tags for major, minor and fixed releases, e.g. `1`, `1.4` or `1.4.8`.